-Institution Unit Supervisor: Janice Roberts
+Institution Unit Supervisor and ATR Coordinator: Janice Roberts

 Unit B5 provides an environment that promotes rehabilitation with re-entry planning, medication management, independent living skills, job skills, personal responsibility, and self-control to reintegrate the resident to the community.
 Unit B5 houses inmates as well as individuals under alternative to revocation (ATR) statuses, and it is expected that all are involved in individualized programming.